Table of Contents

 If you are a beginner and searching for BJJ tape, then consider the following features before buying:

 The tape should have strong adhesive properties.
 It should not fall off your finger when you are involved in intense training.
-Most manufacturers use zinc oxide to give the tape adherent characteristic.
+Most manufacturers use zinc oxide to give the tape an adherent characteristic.

+3.2.
 Use of Inelastic and Firm Material

 The tape should be made up of high-quality tight material.
 Most tapes are made of cotton or rayon.
 These materials provide essential support to the finger joints.
 It is not recommended you use highly elastic kinesiology tape as these tapes lose their stickiness after some time and are unable to provide support.

 BJJ tapes have a unique size.
-The regular tapes are seldom available in the desired size.
+Regular tapes are seldom available in the desired size.
 The grapplers should always choose a tape that is exclusively designed to suit finger size.
 As described above, the ideal width of the BJJ tape is 0.3 inches or 8 – 9mm.
-If you use regular tape, you will end up wasting a lot of time cutting the tape off your fingers and this poses a risk of injury to your fingers if they are not be covered properly.
+If you use regular tape, you will end up wasting a lot of time cutting the tape off your fingers and this poses a risk of injury to your fingers if they are not covered properly.

 It is possible to buy quality BJJ tapes from any brand without spending a lot.
 Many brands offer a value pack with rolls and a carrying bag.
 These high-quality tapes have roll lengths over 10 yards / 30 feet / 9.1 meters.
 Some tapes will have longer lengths of 15 yards / 45 feet / 13.7 meters.

-Does Not Leave Any Sticky Residue:
+3.5.
+Does Not Leave Any Sticky Residue

 A good quality tape never leaves any residue when removed.
 Therefore, if your fingers aren’t clean after you take off the tape, then consider changing the brand.